Fall/Winter Youth Activities

 Junior FIRST Lego League

-For children in grades K-3, Junior FIRST LEGO League (Jr. FLL) captures young children’s curiosity and directs it toward discovering the wonders of science and technology.
-This program features a real-world scientific concept to be explored through research, teamwork, construction and imagination.
-Guided by adult coaches, teams use LEGO picks to build a model that moves and develop a Show Me Poster to illustrate their journey.
+For students grades K-3, Jr. FIRST (For Inspiration and Recognition of Science and Technology) Lego League captures young children’s curiosity and directs it toward discovering the wonders of science and technology.
+This program features a real-world scientific concept to be explored through research, teamwork, construction, and imagination.
+Guided by adult coaches, teams use LEGO bricks to build a model that moves and develop a Show Me Poster to illustrate their journey which will be showcased at the FIRST Lego League tournament in Oshkosh.

 Kids in the Kitchen